 - 7.7.
-In accordance with section 295A of the Corporations Act 2001 and Recommendation 4.2 of the Principles, the Managing Director and the Chief Financial Officer provided assurances to the Board attesting that to the best of their knowledge and belief: - 7.7.1.
-Qube has determined its material exposure to risks, and has established the necessary policies for the oversight and management of material business risks; - 7.7.2. there is a risk management and internal control system in place to manage Qube's exposure to material business risks, including both financial and non-financial (including environmental and social sustainability) risks, and to ensure that those risks are being managed effectively; - 7.7.3. the integrity of the financial statements is founded on a sound system of risk management and internal control and compliance; and - 7.7.4.
+In accordance with section 295A of the Corporations Act 2001 and Recommendation 4.2 of the Principles, the Managing Director and the Chief Financial Officer provided assurances to the Board attesting that to the best of their knowledge and belief: - a.
+Qube has determined its material exposure to risks, and has established the necessary policies for the oversight and management of material business risks; - there is a risk management and internal control system in place to manage Qube's exposure to material business risks, including both financial and non-financial (including environmental and social sustainability) risks, and to ensure that those risks are being managed effectively; - c. the integrity of the financial statements is founded on a sound system of risk management and internal control and compliance; and - d.
 Qube's risk management and internal control and compliance system is operating efficiently and effectively in all material respects regarding financial reporting risks. - 7.8.
 The Managing Director and the Chief Financial Officer require that management of the business divisions and of the corporate function complete a declaration on a six-monthly basis for each financial reporting period addressing financial reporting and the internal control environment. - 7.9.
 The assurances provided to the Board, due to their nature, are not absolute.
 The assurances provided are based on judgements, use of sample testing and the inherent limitations of internal control.